TheTwoBoom/HaxLaunch/README.md

 # HaxLaunch
-A python based open source Client, that's targeting hacker and other people that need many "utility" mods
+A python based open source Minecraft Client, that is targeting hacker and other people that need many "utility" mods